nejukmaster/ProjectA/ProjectA/Assets/Camera/README.md

 Camera Controller
 =================
-The Camera Controller is a script that controls the movement of the camera during the game.
+The Camera Controller Script controls the movement of the camera during the game.
 The main functions of this script are as follows.
 > Rotating around the character & Tracking character
 >
 > Camera Walk